Worth More Than You Think

 Sum insured

-The total amount you insure for is the biggest factor in your premium.
+The total amount you insure for has the biggest impact on your premium.
 Walk through the house and estimate the replacement cost of everything.
-Underinsuring to save on premiums is a false economy - if your sum insured falls short, you will not receive enough to replace everything you own.
+Do not underinsure just to save a few dollars a month.
+If your sum insured falls short, you will not receive enough to replace everything you own.

 Location